|

 V.O.E. - That's unbleached parchment paper between layers of the finished bark pieces.
 When I first put them in this container I wanted to be sure the two layers wouldn't stick together.
 Once the individual pieces had fully solidified I removed the parchment paper.
 People often ask me how I find recipes to showcase on this blog.
 My most consistent source is the Internet.
 I receive a daily chocolate focused 'roundup' from Google.
 I subscribe to several other food related newsletters, too.
 In some years I also scour my cookbooks and recipe file for goodies.
 Finally, as each New Year begins I start a computer Document file titled Chocolate Blog YEAR, where I list links and other sources for terrific-sounding recipes that I will make during My Chocolate Season.
 By now I've forgotten how I initially came upon the recipe for Dark Chocolate Pecan Pie.
 But I fell in love from the first slice.
 I used Sally's recipe, with a few small tweaks that reflect personal taste and ingredients in my kitchen.
 A note about the pecans.
 When I visited the bulk bins at my natural foods store I found both pecan halves and pecan pieces.
 The halves cost several dollars more per pound so I opted for pieces.
 Equipment 9-inch pie pan (V.O.E. - When it comes to making pie crust I'm pretty lazy, so I typically buy a premade crust.
 But Sally provides thorough instructions for making your own) Microwave safe bowl to melt butter Measuring cup Measuring spoons Large whisk Above: V.O.E. - Although I simply poured the pecan pieces into the crust and flattened them out a little, I more carefully placed the Ghirardelli chocolate chips to make sure they were spread evenly across the nuts.
 Above: V.O.E. - Sally's original recipe features corn syrup, which I never have on hand.
 So I did a little research on possible substitutes which turned out to be honey or maple syrup-both of which occupy space in my cupboards.
 I chose maple syrup and then doubled the amount of cinnamon to make sure its flavor didn't get 'lost' against the maple flavor.
 I also suggest whisking the eggs separately before adding them to other ingredients.
 They seem to incorporate better this way.
 Ready for the oven (above).
 V.O.E. - I baked my pie just under 45 minutes which resulted in a gorgeously browned crust, though your oven may vary.
 After it initially cooled on a rack, I wish I had put the pie in the refrigerator for awhile before cutting the first slice.
 Thought I'm not certain this would have better solidified the filling, I suspect it.
 I whipped some fresh cream but, instead of chocolate shavings, I opted for leftover chocolate 'gratings' from last week's recipe!
 But OMG, it couldn't have been more delicious!

 Yesterday I tried my hand at making Brigadeiro for the first time - 'a great Brazilian dessert similar to bonbons that's extremely scrumptious and delicious (per the original recipe).'
 Though messy, the incredibly tasty results were well worth the effort.
 Equipment: Small bowl for sprinkles/granulated sugar/ground chocolate (see below) Food processor to grind bittersweet chocolate Medium saucepan Large mixing spoon Tablespoon for measuring individual balls Large plate or tray on which to place the balls I also appreciated comments from one previous recipe reader, which did seem to improve my process.
 For instance, this reader emphasized: Stir constantly-do not stop!
-This reader also suggested Cook until if you tip the pan a little bit, the "dough" appears to be loose from the pan.
-V.O.E. - I let the ‘dough’ sit for at least 15 minutes after removing it from the heat before rolling, so it wouldn’t be uncomfortable on my hands.
+This reader also suggested Cook until, if you tip the pan a little bit, the "dough" appears to be loose from the pan.
+V.O.E. - I let the ‘dough’ sit for at least 15 minutes after removing it from the heat before rolling, so it wouldn’t be too hot on my hands.
 I shaped the balls atop my kitchen table, which necessitated a trivet under my still warm saucepan.
 My dough didn’t become clay-like, so I filled a tablespoon for each ball and minimally rolled it.
 This recipe reader suggested spraying cooking oil on your hands (or butter/margarine; I used olive oil, but I will try butter the next time as I don’t use spray cooking oil) to facilitate rolling the balls.
 V.O.
 E. - I also chilled the balls in the refrigerator for about 10 minutes, before I rolled them in 1/3 cup finely ground bittersweet chocolate chips (you will likely have leftovers, which you can add to a different recipe later on).

 I’m not a fan of sprinkles and I didn’t want significant added sweetness from rolling these in granulated sugar.
 But I do like seeing some granular texture – and it never hurts to add extra chocolate!
 I hope you enjoy this original recipe from my kitchen.
 These brownies are ultra-moist with pops of deep cherry and bittersweet chocolate flavor.
 Here's basic info about ingredients and equipment you'll need to create this decadent dessert: Cherry Fudge Brownies Makes 2-2 ½ dozen 4 squares unsweetened chocolate 1 stick butter + 3 tablespoons olive oil 1 ¼ cups sugar 1 teaspoon vanilla 3 eggs 1 cup whole wheat pastry flour (with a lower gluten content than most flour) Pinch of salt, optional 1 cup chopped nuts, optional 1 cup bittersweet chocolate chips 1 can cherries packed in water, drained Equipment: Double boiler Mixing bowl Measuring cup Large stirring spoon Spatula Measuring spoons 9 x 13 pan I decided to create a new version of a staple brownie recipe after I found this can of water packed cherries in the cupboard.
 If you have never used these before, know they can be tough to find.
 In fact, I suggest calling stores to learn if they're on a shelf, before you go to make a purchase.
 Why did I have water-packed cherries in my pantry?
 I bought a couple of cans the last time I made a generations-old cherry pie recipe from my husband's family - for which this cherry version is essential.
 Your first step in this recipe is to melt chocolate and butter in a double boiler (or microwave the chocolate and butter in a large microwaveable bowl at HIGH) until butter and chocolate have completely melted.
 Add/incorporate olive oil.
 V.O.E. - Long ago, my basic brownie recipe required 1 1/2 sticks of butter.
 Substitution of olive oil for some of that butter fat is a bit healthier without causing a significant change in flavor.
 Mix in sugar and vanilla thoroughly, and then stir in eggs, one at a time.
 Incorporate flour and blend well.
 Mix in nuts, then add chocolate chips and cherries.
 Spread in greased 13 x 9 pan.
 Bake at 350 degrees for 35-40 minutes.
 Do not overbake.
 Cool completely before cutting and then store in the refrigerator.
 These brownies also freeze and thaw well.